 The Masochism Tango: Reuenthal and Elfriede, although it's doubtful whether they even love each other or not.
 (She is a vengeful member of a noble family that was part exiled, part massacred at Reuenthal's order.
 He is a misogynist with self-destructive tendencies who sees his own mother in her.
 They meet when she tries to kill him.)

-Wen-Li is translated as 威利 (Wei Li) in the Chinese edition of the series.
+Wen-Li is transliterated as 威利 (Wei Li) in the Chinese edition of the series.
+(In the Japanese original his name is written in katakana.)
 "Wei" can mean "power", and "Li" can mean "sharp".

 Even some Imperial flagships have meaningful names/Theme Naming: Reinhard von Lohengramm has "Brünhild," red-haired Kircheis has "Barbarossa" ("Red-beard"), Wolfgang Mittermeyer, paragon of male virtues, has "Beowulf", Tall, Dark and HandsomeTragic Hero Reuenthal has "Tristan", orange-haired, yellow-eyed, short-tempered Bittenfeld has "Königstiger" (the German name for the Bengal tiger, but often translated directly as "King tiger"), artistic and wise Mecklinger has "Kvasir" (in Norse Mythology Kvasir was the wisest man in the world and the mead of poetry was created from his blood), and Eisenach, the Silent Admiral who is famous for communicating through hand gestures, has "Vissar" (misspelling of "Vithar", son of Odin who was famous for being always silent).